header source

 Mei

-The so-called plate charts for ☆11 are almost unachieved.
-In fact, even ☆10's Shakunetsu produces about 70 BP, and HEARTACHE cannot be EXH.
-It's clearly a weakness, but because it's a weakness, I don't choose it, and there's no learning, which is a common flow.
-At the moment, I don't feel like I can do it at all.
+Almost all ☆11 turntable patterns are Minan.
+Moreover, Shakunetsu at ☆10 gets about 70 BP, and I can't EXH HEARTACHE.
+It's clearly a weakness, but because it's a weakness, I don't choose it and there's no learning - a common pattern.
+At this point, I don't feel like I can do it at all.

 Various Individual Elements

-I can't score at all.
-In the first place, the judgment is traveling to Brazil, and depending on the difficulty, the Fast/Slow ratio exceeds 3 daily.
-I've never gotten AAA on a full combo ★11 chart, and even for ★10, it's only occasionally when I put in a lot of effort on a handful of songs.
+I can't get scores at all.
+To begin with, the judgment is all over the place, and depending on the difficulty, it's common for the Fast/Slow ratio to exceed 3.
+I've never gotten AAA on a ★11 pattern that I've Full Combo'd, and even on ★10, I rarely get AAA on only a handful of songs when I really try.

-I'm not good at CN, but it's not fatal.
-However, I'm dropping hard on BEAT PRISONER and Painful Fate, and I don't feel like I can EXH Arrogant-chan, so it's a situation that requires vigilance.
-I plan to monitor it with a sense of crisis.
+I'm not good at CN, but it feels like it's not fatal.
+However, I'm Hard failing on BEAT PRISONER and Painful Fate, and I don't feel like I can EXH Gouman-chan, so it's a situation that doesn't allow for digression.
+I'll consider watching it closely with a sense of crisis.

 BMS

-I'm basically filling the sl difficulty table in BMS.
-There's a wide repertoire of charts, and I'm doing everything regularly to identify difficult charts.
+For BMS, I'm basically filling in the sl difficulty table.
+There's a wide variety of patterns, and I'm doing them all on Regular to identify my weak patterns.

 sl